Stanley Cohen (attorney): Felony conviction

 In April 2014, Cohen pleaded guilty to obstructing and impeding the Internal Revenue Service and failing to file tax returns, a felony.
 The conviction resulted in loss of his law license, for which he reapplied after his release from prison.
 He was charged with receiving cash payments totaling $35,000 that were not reported to the IRS.
 Prosecutors said he failed to report more than $3 million to the IRS and ran his law practice largely "off the books."
 He was sentenced to eighteen months in federal prison.
 He claimed the case was politically motivated.
-Cohen served time at USP Canaan in Waymart, Pennsylvania, U.S. penitentiary.
+Cohen was sentenced to 18 months in prison and served time at USP Canaan in Waymart, Pennsylvania, U.S. penitentiary.